Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Not statement

-A valid instance of an Not statement assures that given an input of:
+A valid instance of a Not statement assures that given an input of:

-- A: {0..1}
+- A: {0..2}

 with circuit parameters: